The business week in numbers

-Domain declares a decent dividend despite a profit fall, A2 Milk doubles its first-half profit and Nine Entertainment grows its advertising revenue for the first time in two and a half years: here are a few of the numbers that grabbed attention - or should have - in the business world this week.
+Woolies wants to sort its watchdog woes, investors get punitive with Harvey Norman and Retail Food Group becomes the king of closures: here are a few of the numbers that grabbed attention - or should have - in the business world this week.

 MONDAY: